Shaoyang Hunan, China Travel Guide

 Comfortable 3-star hotels, mid-range restaurants.
 Taxis or Didi rides.

-Access to major attractions.
+Access to key landmarks.

 Crowds during peak season.